Congress Passes 5 Year Extension of Medicare Add-Ons

-The ambulance provisions in the CR include the following:
+The ambulance provisions in the Bill include the following:

 We will keep you posted of new developments.
 Thank you for your continued support of the American Ambulance Association.

 The American Ambulance Association invites you to become involved with our efforts on Capitol Hill.
 It is thanks to our member’s contributions, both time and resources, that we are able to have such a strong influence with federal legislators.
 The efforts of the AAA’s legislative team and our members have given our industry nearly $2 billion in desperately needed Medicare relief over the last 12 years.
 Become a member today and join this important work.

 Below, you will find a list of several of the ambulance industry’s and the AAA’s legislative priorities for 2018.
 Each priority goes over the current climate, the priority itself and provides valuable resources to help you join our efforts.